The Sniffing Accountant: Production

 In real life, Seinfeld has claimed that his accountant stole money (about US$50,000) from him to buy illegal drugs, with his suspicions inspiring the main plotline for this episode.

 David actually worked as a bra salesman during his years as a struggling comedian.
 That had been many years prior to this episode though, so he had to do research in order to write dialogue pertaining to the configuration of modern bras.
 The writer's assistants called bra companies to ask questions.

 Kramer's display of simultaneous drinking and smoking in this episode was unscripted.
 On the first attempt, Michael Richards let out a loud belch (with smoke) that earned uproarious laughter from the studio audience, but was deemed too broad by the show's producers, and a second take was done.
 This scene helped Richards win an Emmy Award for his portrayal of the character.
-The first take was seen in Seinfelds one-hour retrospective The Chronicle, which took place prior to the original airing of "The Finale".
+The first take was seen in Seinfelds one-hour retrospective The Clip Show, which took place prior to the original airing of "The Finale".
 It was included in the 2005 Season Five DVD set's blooper reel.
 Julia Louis-Dreyfus said that she was "in awe" when seeing him pull that off.

 The line "barring some unforeseen incident" was first uttered in this episode by the character Sid Farkus, and the line would become an ill-omened catchphrase.
 Julia Louis-Dreyfus commented that it was like a line from Foghorn Leghorn, and worked as a "precursor to chaos".